regisely/regisely.github.io/_posts/2016-01-13-macrodata.md

                   database = "WWDI")
 {% endhighlight %}

 Note that I saved the results in the search variable.
 This is important since you want to refer to that variable when requesting data from other countries.
-I also used the Wold Bank database by specifying `database = "WWDI"`, and I've filtered the results for the country of Brazil.
+I also used the World Bank database by specifying `database = "WWDI"`, and I've filtered the results for the country of Brazil.
 If you do not filter by a specific country, the search will show the same variable for each country.
 We don't want that behavior, since we are only interested in selecting the variables of interest at the moment.

 There are three more arguments to the **`searchQ()`** function.
 You can specify the frequency as "annual", "quarterly", "monthly" or "daily", e.g. `frequency = "annual"`.
 You can specify the number of results, e.g. `n = 500` (the default is 300).
 And you can also use `view = FALSE` if you don't want to view the query after the search, which is the common behavior.